I had to chuckle the other day as I was putting together my fall containers.

 One can't mention Henry Wise without talking about George London.
 The two worked together on gardens throughout England.
-The partnership began when Wise was a student of London.
+The partnership began when Wise was a student in London.
 When Wise came of age, he became London's partner at the Brompton Park nurseries.

-Wise was one of the greatest gardeners and plantsmen of his time.
+Wise was one of the most excellent gardeners and plantsmen of his time.
 Together, he and London became THE designers to work for over two decades until London died in 1714.
 Wise is remembered for being the gardener for Queen Anne, although he also managed the royal gardens during the reigns of William III and George I as well.

 London and Wise designed formal baroque gardens.
-Think - box hedges, gravel walk ways, beautiful statuary and magnificent fountains.
+Think - box hedges, gravel walkways, beautiful statuary, and magnificent fountains.

-Wise laid out the stunning avenue of Chestnut trees in England's Bushy Park as well as the walled kitchen garden made for the Duke of Marlborough in Blenheim which thrills visitors still today.
+Wise laid out the stunning avenue of Chestnut trees in England's Bushy Park as well as the walled kitchen garden made for the Duke of Marlborough in Blenheim, which thrills visitors still today.

-#OTD Today is the birthday of the Arnold Arboretum taxonomist and dendrologist Alfred Rehder who was born on this day in 1863.
+#OTD Today is the birthday of the Arnold Arboretum taxonomist and dendrologist Alfred Rehder, who was born on this day in 1863.

-At the turn of the 20th century, Rehder was sent to the US to study American grapes - which were resistant to phylloxera - the disease that was caused by aphids and that was threatening to obliterate wine production in Europe.
+At the turn of the 20th century, Rehder was sent to the US to study American grapes - which were resistant to phylloxera - the disease that was caused by aphids, and that was threatening to obliterate wine production in Europe.
 There was no better place for Rehder to conduct his research than Harvard's Arnold Arboretum.
-It was a fortuitous assignment for Rehder who ended up meeting the director of the Arboretum - Charles Sprague Sargent.
+It was a fortuitous assignment for Rehder, who ended up meeting the director of the Arboretum - Charles Sprague Sargent.
 Sargent recognized Rehder's intelligence and diligence.
-He persuaded him to stay on and gave him the tremendous assignment of compiling a bibliography of everything written about woody plants published before 1900.
+He persuaded him to stay on and gave him the excellent assignment of compiling a bibliography of everything written about woody plants published before 1900.
 It resulted in a five-volume, 3,789-page work.

 Rehder accomplished much during his time at Harvard.
-He launched a quarterly botanical publication known as the Journal of the Arnold Arboretum and he came up with a system to identify geographic zones based on the relationship between temperature and the hardiness of specific plants.
+He launched a quarterly botanical publication known as the Journal of the Arnold Arboretum, and he came up with a system to identify geographic zones based on the relationship between temperature and the hardiness of specific plants.
 Rehder's work helped establish what we know as the USDA Hardiness zone maps.